brunswyck/docu/docs/_sources/rest.rst.txt

 Lists and Quote-like blocks
 ---------------------------

+.. warning:: For nesting make sure you start exactly @ the same indentation!!

 List markup (:duref:`ref <bullet-lists>`) is natural: just place an asterisk at the start of a paragraph and indent properly.
 The same goes for numbered lists;
 they can also be autonumbered using a ``#`` sign::